PerlineDemange/non-cognitive/GenomicSEM/Cholesky model/readme.md

 # Cholesky model in Genomic SEM (GWAS-by-subtraction)

-This model takes GWAS summary statistics for educational attainment and cognitive performance, and fits a model where the SNP effects on EA shared with cognitive ability (i.e. *Cog*) are estimated as well as the SNP effects on educational attainment not shared with cognitive ability (i.e. *NonCog*).
+This model takes GWAS summary statistics for educational attainment and cognitive performance, and fits a model where the SNP effects on EA shared with cognitive ability (i.e. *Cog*) are estimated as well as the SNP effects on educational attainment not shared with cognitive ability (i.e. *NonCog*) (*Figure 1*).
 The scripts are developed to run on the [LISA system](https://userinfo.surfsara.nl/systems/lisa), which probably mean you need to modify them to get them to run on your IT infrastructure.

 A [tutorial to run a GWAS-by-subtraction](https://rpubs.com/MichelNivard/565885) is also available.

 For general info on running GenomicSEM see: https://github.com/MichelNivard/GenomicSEM/wiki

+## Scripts:

 `PrepLDSCoutput.R`: munge the summary statistics (Step 1), and run the multivariate LDSC to obtain the covariance matrices (Step 2)